RMaarefdoust/universal/README.md

 ```

 The library builds a set of useful command utilities to inspect native IEEE float/double/long double
 types, as well as the custom number systems provided by Universal.
-Assuming you have build and
+Assuming you have built and
 installed the library, the inspection commands available are:

 ```text